-The reason is, before learning reading, your child first needs to master spoken language and understand the actual meaning of words.
+The reason is, before learning reading, your child first needs to master the spoken language and understand the actual meaning of words.

 What are flashcards?